eclipse/adore/documentation/technical_documentation/system_and_development/build_system.md

 Building up new docker contexts that pull in dependencies from other modules is possible because the dependency files are separate
 - Using sed to filter the dependency file allows the use of "#" comments within the file.
 This is useful to documenting/commenting and managing individual dependencies.

 In general there will be a `files/requirements.<module>.<base system>.system` file that contains all necessary dependencies for that module for example:
 "requirements.adore_if_ros_msg.ubuntu20.04.system" which is the system dependency file for adore_if_ros_msg.
-Furhtermore, the system dependency files can be seggregated into seperate files based off of lifecycle context such as build dependencies and run dependencies.
+Furthermore, the system dependency files can be segregated into separate files based off of life-cycle context such as build dependencies and run dependencies.
+This is true for modules such as libadore which have a build requirements file and a runtime requirements file.
-This is true for modules such as libadore which have a build requiremetns file and a runtime requirements file.
-Although, it is not strictly essential to seperate build and runtime system dependencies it makes managment and composition of dependencies easier.
+Although, it is not strictly essential to separate build and runtime system dependencies it makes management and composition of dependencies easier.

 ## Modules
 ADORe relies heavily on git submodules for code reuse and boundaries.